xlab-uiuc/AIOpsLab/README.md

 If your the installation is very slow on your MacOS (Apple Silicon), you can try to check the Settings of the Docker Desktop's dashboard and enable:
 1) Use containerd for pulling and storing images
 2) Use Rosetta for x86/amd64 emulation on Apple Silicon

+If you are using WSL2 Ubuntu or native Ubuntu, you can follow the instructions in the [kind/README.md](./kind/README.md) to run AIOpslab for your machine.

 After finishing cluster creation, proceed to the next "Update `config.yml`" step.